kradalby/erlsrcds/README.md

 This project was created for educational purposes, but should function properly.
 If there are parts of the code which has not optimal implementations, please let me know :).
 I have tested it on Counter-Strike: Global Offensive and Counter-Strike: Source.

+This project was a part of my final project in Analysis of Concurrent Systems at Universidad Politécnica de Madrid.
+The presentation can be found [here](https://kradalby.no/presentations/upm/erlang/final/#1).

 ## Usage
 The library allows you to query a server and get information back in form of a map or a list.